ENGAGE Grants Now OPEN

 ENGAGE is a youth philanthropy program of the Give Where You Live Foundation in partnership with Barwon Child, Youth & Family and Gforce Employment Solutions.
 The program educates and empowers young people age 15-25 years old in the G21 region to effect positive change, by identifying youth issues that are important to them and making grants to organisations working on these issues.

-2016 Issue – The Effects of Youth Homelessness
+2017 Issue – The Causes of Youth Unemployment

-The grants were open to not for profit organisation, incorporated bodies, schools cooperatives, associations or registered charitable organisations who have an ABN and are considered Tax Concession Charities in the G21 region(Borough of Queenscliffe, City of Greater Geelong, Colac Otway Shire, Golden Plains Shire, Surf Coast Shire).
+These grants are open to not for profit organisation, incorporated bodies, schools cooperatives, associations or registered charitable organisations who have an ABN and are considered tax exempt and/or endorsed as a Tax Concession Charity in the G21 region(Borough of Queenscliffe, City of Greater Geelong, Colac Otway Shire, Golden Plains Shire, Surf Coast Shire).

 For questions about the 2017 ENGAGE program or grants please contact Cynthia Scherer via email or phone (03) 5229-4364.